 Generally, businesses should consider picking native apps when performance, usability and hardware accessibility are required, games for instance.
 Apps that have nothing to do with internet connection are also better developed this way.
 If the business model fits well with the Monetization model of App Store or Google Play, it could be much easier to go for native apps rather than web apps.

-Hybrid app will alternate native app for high performance quality
+The hybrid app will alternate native app for high-performance quality

 So, there is no absolute answer to the question of “Which one is better”.
 Hybrid apps are literally attractive, but the decision depends much on the business models and the products to be delivered.
 The conclusion is only ‘the best’ when your business can make the most of it.